kurko/blog/obsidian/essay/_posts/2025-08-16-planning-a-walk-in-japan.md

 The hike continues for another hour, no more pain, my glutes are fine, my legs are marching along and I'm just used to the walk.
 I get into a tunnel vision and just enjoy nature.

 The walk comes to an end.
 I'm back at the hotel.
 Maybe tomorrow I'll do it all over again.
-Should I?
+Or should I?

+# Tokyo, Kyoto, Tanabe

+We land in Tokyo after a sleepless 12h flight and travel straight 3-4 hours to Kyoto, where we will sleep.
+We arrive 8pm and go shopping for hiking gear around the station until 9pm, along with our heavy luggages.
+We move hiking gear to our backpacks and get to bed.
+Next morning, we ship our need to

+[todo]